An Escape from Vardanyan's Theorem

 \section{Arithmetical completeness}

 The proof of arithmetical completeness closely follows the proof of Solovay's Theorem found in \cite{Boolos:1993:LogicOfProvability}.
-The arithmetical semantics used there is different from the one presented in the previous section.
-This is not a problem as we show later that they are equivalent in this setting.
-We use $\cdot^\star$ when interpreting formulas as axiomatizations of formal theories, and $\cdot^*$ when interpreting them as generic formulas.
+The arithmetical semantics used there is different from the one presented in the previous section, allowing only for finite extensions of the base theory instead of arbitrary c.e.~ones.
+This is not a problem because finite axiomatizations are enough to show completeness.
+We use $\cdot\is$ in the general setting and $\cdot\fs$ in the finite one.
+The base theory $T$ considered here is any sound c.e.~extension of $\isig{1}$.
+Note that we use the bounded $\Prf_T$ formula in the definition of $\cdot\fsT$ (depending on an elementary axiomatization $\tau$ of $T$), as otherwise Solovay's proof wouldn't go through.